John Wolfe Barry: Public life

 Barry: "gave ungrudging assistance to all public undertakings and inquiries involving engineering considerations and had great influence in many ways in promoting the industrial and commercial prosperity of the country."
 He was elected a Fellow of the Royal Society (FRS) in 1895 and made a Knight Commander of the Order of the Bath (KCB) in 1897.
 He was elected President of the Institution of Civil Engineers (Pres.Inst.C.E.) from 1896-97, and was a member of that body for fifty years, being on its council for thirty-four years.
 He was also a member of the Smeatonian Society of Civil Engineers.
 He chaired the Executive Committee of the City and Guilds of London Institute instituting the need for Civil Engineers to pass an exam for admission to membership of ICE.

 His interests were not limited to engineering though and he was chairman of the council of the Royal Society of Arts from 1898-1899.
+In his inaugural address he reviewed transport arrangements in London and proposed various street improvements including a new east-west main avenue connecting the west end of Commercial Road to Bayswater Road just west of Marble Arch.

 Between 1892 and 1906 he represented the British Government alongside Sir Charles Hartley on the International Consultative Committee of the Suez Canal.
 He helped establish and organise the National Physical Laboratory becoming one of the founding members of its executive committee.
 He was Chairman of the City and Guilds Institute, and for twenty years of Westminster Hospital.

 He was chairman of Cable and Wireless from 1900 to 1917.

-Between 1903-1905 he was a member of the Royal Commission on London Traffic.
+Between 1903-1905 he was a member of the Royal Commission on London Traffic and Chairman of the three-man Advisory Board of Engineers.

 His obituary from the Institution of Civil Engineers noted that "His death was a national loss, and it was recognized as such...for years before his death he was the acknowledged head and representative of the [engineering] profession in Britain."